MaxRan92/shopping-chart/README.md

 * ### Algorithm Detail:

-The algorithm detail page is reached by clicking on the image of any of the algorithm cards in the listr.
+The algorithm detail page is reached by clicking on the image of any of the algorithm cards in the list.
 The user will retrieve the most important information about the produtct, such as name, license price per month, rating, description, total return and volatility.
 With buttons the user can specify how many months of licensing he wants to purchase and add it to the shopping bag.

 If the user is a superuser, from this page he can access links to update or delete the algorithm